Homeowners Insurance Disbursement

 Claim Settlement

-Once your claim is reviewed and approved, your insurance provider will determine the appropriate disbursement.
+Once your claim is reviewed and approved, your insurance company will determine how much to pay you.
 Depending on the nature of the claim, you may receive a check or electronic funds transfer (EFT) to cover the approved amount.

 7. 7